 This training will equip experts with the knowledge, practical skills and confidence to prepare for and conduct an expert meeting effectively.
 Experts will learn how to prepare using the case preparation model to identify issues, facts and opinions.
 They will consider how to question the expert for the other party to effectively explore and exchange relevant technical information.
 They will discuss the benefit of an agreed agenda and the best way to identify the issues and facts that they agree and disagree on and the reasons for this and to work toward the Joint Statement.

-- What the CPR and Guidance and CrPR say about expert witness discussions – meetings
+- What the CPR and Guidance say about expert witness discussions – meetings

 - Understanding the roles, responsibilities and duties of the expert witness at the meeting